-97103 In its response to the IASB's Exposure Draft ED/2014/1 Disclosure Initiative (Proposed amendments to IAS 1), EFRAG assessed that disclosure of accounting policies as a mere summary of an IFRS Standard is generally not useful.
-EFRAG observed that useful disclosure provides insights into how the entity has exercised judgement in selecting and applying accounting policies.

-98104 EFRAG acknowledges that some are of the view that it should be possible to read financial statements as a self-contained document, i.e. including all applied accounting policies, regardless of whether they imply judgement or options.
-However, in EFRAG's opinion, merely reproducing parts of IFRS Standards has generally little or no information value.
+- 99 In its response to the IASB's Exposure Draft ED/2014/1 Disclosure Initiative (Proposed amendments to IAS 1), EFRAG assessed that disclosure of accounting policies as a mere summary of a standard is generally not useful.
+EFRAG observed that useful disclosure provides insights into how the entity has exercised judgement in selecting and applying accounting policies. - 100 EFRAG acknowledges that some are of the view that it should be possible to read financial statements as a self-contained document, i.e. including all applied accounting policies, regardless of whether they imply judgement or options.
+However, in EFRAG's opinion, merely reproducing parts of standards generally little or no information value.

-99105 EFRAG is of the view that the boundaries of categories of accounting policy disclosures, as in the IASB DP, could be clarified and the guidance should focus on category 2, where judgement is most needed.
+101 EFRAG is of the view that the boundaries of categories of accounting policy disclosures, as in the DP, could be clarified and the guidance should focus on category 2, where judgment is most needed.